 1. Experimentation

 Experimentation is the initial stage of addiction, characterized by voluntary use of substances or engaging in harmful behaviors.
-People may be motivated by curiosity, peer pressure, or the desire to escape from stress or emotional pain.
+People may be motivated by curiosity of trying something new for the first time, peer pressure, or the desire to escape from stress or emotional pain.
 At this stage, adverse consequences are rare and may not be apparent.

 2. Regular use